Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30167-new-team-project-wizard-could-not-finish-creating-the-project.md

 # TF30167: The New Team Project Wizard could not finish creating the project {0}.
 [!INCLUDE [temp](../../../_shared/dev15-version-header.md)]

-The New Team Project Wizard encountered an unexpected error while creating the team project {*name*}.
-This problem can occur when the wizard uses a third-party plug-in while creating the team project, and the third-party plug-in encounters a critical error such as a stack overflow or running out of memory.
+The New Team Project Wizard encountered an unexpected error while creating the project {*name*}.
+This problem can occur when the wizard uses a third-party plug-in while creating the project, and the third-party plug-in encounters a critical error such as a stack overflow or running out of memory.

 ### To correct this error